Star Wars: Episode I - The Phantom Menace(PG)

 Further notes I made before starting the actual review:

 I'd like to recommend you watch Fanboys.
 Oh, and before I forget, I also wanted to say that I like the title, "The Phantom Menace."
 I think I've heard (or read) some criticism of the title, but I don't exactly remember.
 But I do think it's nicely evocative of the kind of old school adventure serials that inspired Lucas to create Star Wars in the first place.
 And I think it's actually fairly apt.
-(It's also possible I hear or read some praise of the title, rather than criticism.
+(It's also possible I heard or read some praise of the title, rather than criticism.
 I do wish my memory didn't suck so bad.)
+I also really liked the simple, dramatic symbolism of the promo poster, which I've used on this page (even though it's actually a spoiler for anyone who watches the prequels before they've seen Episode V; sorry about that).
 And...
-I also wanted to mention that I love Duel of the Fates, one of the musical themes that John Williams composed for this movie.
+I wanted to mention that I love Duel of the Fates, one of the musical themes that John Williams composed for this movie.
 I also love The Saga Begins, a Weird Al Yankovic song that parodies the film (or, to be more accurate, it summarizes the plot pretty faithfully, but still manages to be really funny without exactly making fun of the movie... at least in my estimation), to the tune of Don McLean's "American Pie."